pombase/website/src/docs/datasets/ai_and_ml_training_datasets.md

    from high-throughput datasets**.

  * For publications with comments, not every annotation has a “text span” comment.
-In the future, we plan to use an **AI-supported system** to backfill these comments by analysing reasoning traces.
 We have included all annotations from any publication with any comments in these files.